OtherDevOpsGene/zap-sonar-plugin/README.md

 ## Testing

-Once the Docker image is built, it can be started with
+Once you build the Docker image, you can start it with

 ```bash
 docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 org.sonarsource.owasp/sonar-zap-plugin:version
 ```

 The SonarQube server may take a few minutes to start.
-You can check it with
+You can check the start process by watching the logs:

 ```bash
 docker logs sonarqube
 ```

-and look for a line that says `SonarQube is up`.
+Look for a line that says `SonarQube is up`.

 Then run an analysis using the test report: